-It’s the name of a very fine young African poet who has brought life, entertainment, storytelling, excitement, joy, laughter, innovation and all kinds of goodies into this otherwise rather bureaucratic and boring branch of literature – to the extent that his creativity is globally acclaimed by people who naturally hate poetry.
+It’s the name of a very handsome African poet who has brought life, entertainment, storytelling, excitement, joy, laughter, innovation and all kinds of goodies into this otherwise rather bureaucratic and boring branch of literature – to the extent that his creativity is globally acclaimed by people who naturally hate poetry.

 So, it’s such an honour to present to you this very interesting interview.
 Let’s explore the very exciting world of award winning poet and author, Tolu Akinyemi aka.
 Poetolu.

 My poetry has a clear agenda, which is to tell the usually untold the stories of everyday experiences (of what it means to be African, either living on or outside the continent) in a way that is simple, witty, poignant and relatable, while providing an alternative narrative about Africa and African writing.

 Poetolu: My Name is Tolu Akinyemi.
 I was born in Akure, Ondo, State Nigeria, where I spent almost all of my childhood.
 I studied Architecture at The Federal University of Technology, Akure, before I moved to the United Kingdom in 2010.